Skeletonxf/Lua-Collections/README.md

 __index this actually isn't a method that does anything, it's just so Lua finds all the methods defined above when you try to call them
 ```

-### I just want a stack or a queue
+### I just want a set / stack / queue

-ArrayList aliases some methods to meaninful names for queues and stacks, there is a short example in monkeyPatchingTest.lua showing you how you can easily reduce down to a Stack (or Queue) by using ArrayList
+ArrayList aliases some methods to meaninful names for queues and stacks, there is a short example in monkeyPatchingTest.lua showing you how you can easily monkey patch your way to a Set.

-### I just want a set

-You could look at the example provided in monkeyPatchingTest.lua

 ### How does ArrayList work?